Road transport

 Road transport - Diesel key drivers

-Diesel equivalent demand by transport type
+Diesel demand by transport type

 Shaded section indicates timing of COVID-19 pandemic